Plant Integrative Biology and Chemical Ecology!

 What do Chemical Ecologists do?

-Ultimately, most plants seem to benefit by being pretty flexible with their body shapes and, possibly more importantly, with their considerably complex chemistry.
+Ultimately, most plants benefit by being flexible with their body shapes and, possibly more importantly, with their considerably complex chemistry.
 This flexibility is called "phenotypic plasticity".
 Such phenotypic plasticity is regulated by complex processes integrating gene expression, protein synthesis, phytohormone signaling, and metabolic shifts.
 These complex processes occurring within a plant also shape how the plant interacts with its environment, or its 'ecological interactions'.
 As a plant biologist, I am fascinated by the intricate regulation required to control trait variation.
-As an ecologist, I study the nature of interactions that are influenced by plant trait variation, including direct and indirect effects of the trait variation on ecological interactions and ecosystem function.
+As an ecologist, I study the nature of interactions that are influenced by plant trait variation, including direct and indirect effects of the trait variation on ecological interactions and how this influences their resilience against biotic and abiotic stress.

 Applications of our research